drawbuildplay/blog/content/blog/diy-lawn-care-schedule.md

 Core Aeration is the process of pulling plugs of dirt from your soil so that sunlight, water, and nutrients get deeper to where the roots are.
 It will help promote a strong and healthier root system, and is essential for greener turfs.
 It will help loosen the dirt to allow the Bermuda to spread more easily.

-###### **May**
+###### **April/May**

-May is the best month to perform Core Aeration.
+Late April or May is the best month to perform Core Aeration.
 Your landscaper may offer this, but I also find many students offer this service at a much cheaper price - look on NextDoor.com for students in your area offering to do this.

 ## Seeding